lemonMerah/TugasSoftwareEngineering-WildRescue/README.md

 ## Further Information
 **Here is the canva link for the project presentation for further detail and game design preview = "https://www.canva.com/design/DAF-VwFZmg0/xO9bhoiVQjYZF0KuXAUUBg/edit"

+**Note the game design in the preview is the game during the planning stage, to see the final result please download and try it yourself :)

 <br>

 ## Files description